How to Get Long Hair Out of Carpet.

 - 1.1.6 6.
 DIY Sticky Roller:

 - 1.1.7 7.
-Fabric Softener to Make the Hair Pull Off Easily:
+Fabric Softener to Make the Hair Pull Away Easily:

 - 1.1.8 8.
 Rubber Gloves & Rubber Shoes:

-- 1.2 What I do to Get Long Hair Out of my Carpet
+- 1.2 How Do I Get Long Hair Out of my Carpet

-- 1.1 How to Get Long Hair Out of Carpet
+- 1.1 The Best Ways to Get Long Hair Out of Carpet

 Most vacuums will remove hidden hair from your carpet.
 Make sure to use the pet hair brushes which are specialized for hair removal.
-While cleaning the carpet, make sure to use full airflow.
+Also while cleaning the carpet, make sure to use full airflow.